Skip to content

 If you want to expand your literary horizons, take a look at a list of the best Egyptian authors and writers of all time.

 Egypt’s powerful culture goes back thousands of years.
 There are numerous writers throughout the Arabic world, including Cairo and Alexandria, who have produced a wide variety of short stories, novels, and works of fiction that have had a tremendous impact on literature to this day.
+From Nobel Prize winner Naguib Mahfouz to fiery activist Nawal El Saadawi, Egyptian writers have produced some of the most important works in the Arabic literary tradition.

 Table of Contents